It must be said first and remembered always that song came first. All of the rest is based on the voice.

 The solo can go off into a whole new territory, or it can stay close to the main idea of the piece and comment on that idea.
 The choice is up to the soloist.
 Franz Liszt used to murder his pianos onstage in front of hundreds of people.
 He was one of the great charismatic improvisors.
 Like Niccolò Paganini.
 Photo: Max Clarke

 I once asked a classical violin player what scale she would use to play over an A7b9 chord and she gave me a blank look.
 I realized suddenly that she only played the notes on the paper and never gave any thought, perhaps, as to why those notes were there and not some other notes.
 It was not always this way in classical music.
 Mozart was an incredible improvisor and he played ex tempore for hours.
+If you love to listen to music, it is important that you have the right listening equipment so that you do not sacrifice on quality, as Graham Slee HiFi reports.

 Beethoven played at parties and there are many stories of his improvising with passion and precision.
 When this man wrote “Freude,” he meant “Joy.”
 Foto: Maximiliano Clarke